symbiontik/k3s-gitops/README.md

 touch kustomization.yaml
 ```

-1. Copy and paste each file's respective content from the `/extras/apps/esphome` folder to their respective files you just created in `/cluster/apps/esphome`, then save your files.
+1. Copy and paste each file's respective content from the `/extras/apps/vault` folder to their respective files you just created in `/cluster/apps/vault`, then save your files.

-1. Edit your `/cluster/apps/kustomization.yaml` file to include your `esphome` directory, then save the file.
+1. For configuration management purposes, edit your `/cluster/apps/kustomization.yaml` file to include your `vault` directory, then save the file.

 ```log
 ---